milospjanic/IntegrativeFunctionalGenomics/README.md

 ![ScreenShot](https://github.com/milospjanic/IntegrativeFunctionalGenomics/blob/master/CD4TCell.GSE60682.binomial.png)

-**Example of modified binomial test - CD4+ T-Cell ATAC-Seq GEO:GSE60682** We can see better resolution of GWAS categories by thier p-values.
-Note that modified binomial gives immune- related categories (Rheumatoid arthritis, Crohns disease) as top ones, as expected for a CD4 T cell with the blood origin.
+**Example of modified binomial test - CD4+ T-Cell ATAC-Seq GEO:GSE60682** We can see better resolution of GWAS categories by their p-values.
+Note that modified binomial gives immune- related categories (Rheumatoid arthritis, Crohns disease) as top ones, as expected for a CD4 T cell, one of the main components of the immune system.

 ![ScreenShot](https://github.com/milospjanic/IntegrativeFunctionalGenomics/blob/master/CD4TCell.GSE60682.binomial.mod.png)

+Here is an example of the better separation of p-values in the case of ATAC-Seq open chromatin regions in GM12878 cell line, a lymphoblastoid cell line produced from the blood (B-lyphocytes) of a female donor with northern and western European ancestry.
+When tested with the standard binomial test the top category is relatively small and unrelated Diastolic blood pressure dataset.
+When modified binomial is applied, we obtained better resolution of GWAS categories, with the immune- category, Crohns disease, being the top category and other immune- categories, Multiple sclerosis, Asthma and Ulcerative colitis, being among the top categories, which is consistent with the fact that this cell line orginates from an immune cell.
+In addition we obtained much higher ranking for some types of cancers, e.g. breast cancer, which is in line with the fact that these cells originate from a (lymphoblastoid) cancer.

 **Example of standard binomial test - GM12878 cell line ATAC-Seq GEO:GSE47753** GWAS categories did not resolve well according to the p-values.
 Negative log p-value and fold change are proportional and the graph is nearly a diagonal.

 ![ScreenShot](https://github.com/milospjanic/IntegrativeFunctionalGenomics/blob/master/GM12878.GSE47753.binomial.png)

-**Example of modified binomial test - GM12878 cell line ATAC-Seq GEO:GSE47753** We can see better resolution of GWAS categories by thier p-values.
-Note that modified binomial gives immune- related categories (Rheumatoid arthritis, Crohns disease) as top ones, as expected for a CD4 T cell with the blood origin.
+**Example of modified binomial test - GM12878 cell line ATAC-Seq GEO:GSE47753** We can see better resolution of GWAS categories by their p-values.
+Note that modified binomial gives immune- related categories (Crohns disease, Multiple sclerosis, Asthma and Ulcerative colitis) as top ones, which is consistent with the immune- origin of GM12878.

 ![ScreenShot](https://github.com/milospjanic/IntegrativeFunctionalGenomics/blob/master/GM12878.GSE47753.binomial.mod.png)